weizman/temp-website/_posts/2020-02-02-lavatube-intro.md

-This was [already communicated](https://metamask.io/news/security/using-lavamoat-to-solve-software-supply-chain-security/) multiple times online, so I won't go too much into details today, but the bottom line is that **MetaMask is putting more effort than usual into securing the client side of web applications in all sorts of ways.**
+This was [already communicated](https://metamask.io/news/security/using-lavamoat-to-solve-software-supply-chain-security/) multiple times online, so I won't go too much into details today, but the bottom line is that **MetaMask is putting more effort than most of the world into securing the client side of web applications in all sorts of ways.**

 We call this initiative [the LavaMoat toolbox](https://github.com/lavamoat/) in which we focus on the **security side of JavaScript and the client side apps we build on top of it**, where we face some interesting and very unique challenges.